hansroh/skitai/README.txt

 Changes
 =========

+*Changed in version 0.15.24*

+  - add reraise arg to cdc.getwait (timeout = 5, reraise = False)
+  - also applied to getswiat and wait

 *Changed in version 0.15.21*

   - removed app.user and app.password
-  - add app.users object has password = get(user) methods like dictionary
+  - add app.users object has password = obj.get(user) method like dictionary

 *New in version 0.15.16*